Litigation PR Conference 2017

 A New “Mistake”-Culture Is Required

 How to deal with and communicate mistakes and the importance of facts were the returning themes during the three short-interviews of the conference.
-Richard Eisler, CEO of Comparis, described during his interview with communications expert Mark Alder, how his company avoided an unnecessary escalation during a conflict with the Federal Office of Health.
+Richard Eisler, CEO of Comparis, described during his interview with communications expert Mark Alder, how his company avoided an unnecessary escalation during a conflict with the Swiss Federal Office of Health.
 At the end, the uncovered facts proved his company was on the rights side since the beginning.
-A different example was discussed by public relations consultant Hans Klaus and journalist Andrea Fiedler.
+A different example for a Litigation PR crisis was discussed by public relations consultant Hans Klaus and journalist Andrea Fiedler.
 Hans Klaus outlined the importance of including critics and different perspectives especially in times of crisis.
-He presented the case of VW where many mistakes were made due to a too hierarchical system, which discourage people from pointing out obvious flaws of the strategy of the management.
+He presented the case of VW, where many mistakes were made due to a too hierarchical system, which discourage people from pointing out obvious flaws of the strategy of the management.
 Finally, Patrick Krauskopf and Noemi Schöni discussed the challenge of social media and how to communicate of having made a mistake without declaring ones guilt.
 They outlined the context of a case and its publicity is of upmost importance, which in some cases makes it difficult to communicates one mistakes without creating legal liabilities.
 Using the case of United Airlines as an example, Noemi Schöni explained that while it would have been not a problem for the company to reimburse the passenger, the social media attention of the case created a negative downspiral which was increased be the unprofessional behavious of United Airlines itself.
 A cohesive and sustainable communication strategy could have avoided a lot of the negative press and media attention in this case.

 “In an extremly hierarchical company there is no culture of contradication.
 In such a situation it is not surprising that employees go directly to the media in a crisis situation.” – Hans Klaus